moderndatacompany/dataos.info/docs/primitives/Policy/Rules for AND OR Logic.md

 The YAML tags field in both subjects and objects is an array of string arrays.
 The string array is how you define the AND relationships between tags, or it can be thought of as a group of tags.
 The structure is an array of arrays which is how you define the OR relationships between tags.

+## Rule 1

-> 🗣️ **Rule 1.** Subjects are defined using one or more tags with AND/OR relationships.
+Subjects are defined using one or more tags with AND/OR relationships.

 ```yaml
 # tag1 OR tag2